nyggus/easycheck/README.rst

             error=DataBaseConnectionError,
             message='Cannot communicate with the database'
             )
-        return data()
+        return data

-If is_connection() returns False, an exception is raised.
 You can of course handle this exception, for example like here:

 ..code-block:: python